Even though I consider myself a purist, I do occasionally enjoy switching up things by experimenting with different coffee condiments.

 You can also find cinnamon hazelnut blend, but I find it a bit too cinnamony for me and don’t quite enjoy the strong taste.

-This is a brand preferred by many who enjoy the hazelnut flavor to their coffee.
+This is a brand preferred by many who enjoy hazelnut flavor in their coffee.

 I’ve tried it a while back and I enjoyed it more with added milk.